 General introductions are only necessary if the topic is very obscure, for example, due to the regulation of a particular industry or the requirements of a particular company where you write your thesis.
 Any general introduction that provides a background should nonetheless be specific to your research and not exceed a short paragraph.
 Always avoid general statements, such as „GDP is an important economic variable“, from which the reader learns nothing.

 It is important that you place your own research in the literature.
 This serves a number of purposes.
-First, it is very unlikely that you have not used any results derived by other people, and you need to indicate what you have been building on.
+First, it is unlikely that you have not based your research on that of others, and you need to indicate what you have been building on.
 This is important as even the suspicion of plagiarism is damaging.
 Second, given that most readers will be aware of the existing literature, you need to emphasise what is new in your research.
 This is easier when discussing what has been done before.
 Any difference will then be your own work and you can then easily point out those differences.
 Third, academic readers can be impatient and will want to know early on that it is worthwhile reading your work.
 Pointing out the differences to the previous literature can help emphasise the importance of your work.

 From the above, it should be clear that your review of the literature needs to be tightly linked to your own research, which you explained at the beginning of your thesis.
 For this reason, it is a good idea to have the discussion of the literature in the introduction without a separating section header, that is, do not have a separate section called „Literature“ but discuss the literature in the introduction.

-Another reason to avoid a separate literature section is that section headings seem to act similarly to doors.
+Another reason to avoid a separate literature section is that section headings seem to act in a similar way to doors.
 When looking for something and walking through a door people tend to forget what they came looking for (see evidence described here).
-Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only mildly connected to the description of the research in the previous section.
+Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only vaguely connected to the description of the research in the previous section.
 This makes the literature review much less useful.

 Finally, for the reader, a literature section blocks the path from the exciting promise of great research in the introduction to the actual research.
 The purpose of writing a research paper or a thesis is to transmit a great idea from the creator to the reader.
 Anything that blocks this transmission, such as a section on the literature that only vaguely relates to that idea, is a problem.
-The computer scientist Simon Peyton Jones is very eloquent about this point.
+The computer scientist Simon Peyton Jones explains this eloquently.

 Writing is hard work and takes time.
 Good writing explains as much as possible in as few words as possible.
 Make it an exercise to go over your thesis and ask yourself if you can express what you have written in fewer words.
+(For example, the previous sentence could drop “you can express what you have written” for “it can be expressed”.
+It could have been better that way.)
 You will be surprised how many words you can save.
 This does not mean you should drop content but that the same content can be transmitted with fewer words.
 It is possible to be too stingy with words but I have yet to encounter a thesis where this was the case.